-Android 7.0 extends Doze to trigger a lighter set of optimizations every time a user turns off the device screen, even when the user continues to move around, enabling longer lasting battery life.
+Android 7.0 and later extends Doze to trigger a lighter set of optimizations every time a user turns off the device screen, even when the user continues to move around, enabling longer lasting battery life.

 Doze support requires the device has a cloud messaging service, such as Google Cloud Messaging (GCM).
 This enables the device to know when to wake from Doze.

-Full Doze support also requires a Significant Motion Detector (SMD) on the device; however, the lightweight Doze mode in Android 7.0 does not require an SMD.
+Full Doze support also requires a Significant Motion Detector (SMD) on the device; however, the lightweight Doze mode in Android 7.0 and later does not require an SMD.
 If Doze is enabled on a device that:

 - Has an SMD, full Doze optimizations occur (includes lightweight optimizations).

 - Does not have an SMD, only the lightweight Doze optimizations occur.

 Doze begins when the platform detects the device is idle and ends when one or more exit criteria activities occur.

 The platform detects a device is idle when:

 Doze mode does not engage when the device is plugged into a power charger.